Assigned problem sets, and their due dates, are listed on the course outline.

 We are using the gradescope website for turning in problem sets.

-Creating an account: If you were enrolled in the class as of 4/6, we have already created an account for you using your uci.edu email address, and we have associated your gradescope account with the CS 132 / EECS 148 course in gradescope.
+Creating an account: If you were enrolled in the class as of 4/5, we created an account for you using your uci.edu email address, and we associated your gradescope account with the CS 132 / EECS 148 course in gradescope.
 You should have received an email from gradescope.com asking you to set your gradescope account password.
-If you enrolled after 4/6, please email Yathish Gangolli (ygangoll at uci dot edu), let him know your name, your UCI student ID#, and your UCI email address, and ask him to enroll you.
+On 4/10, we will add any student who enrolled in the course between 4/5 and 4/10.
+If you enroll after 4/10, please email Grady Yu (gradyy at uci dot edu), let him know your name, your UCI student ID#, and your UCI email address, and ask him to enroll you.
 Additional instructions are here.

 Preparing your problem set: Each problem on a problem set must be written on separate page(s).
 You can use multiple pages for one problem, but one page should not contain multiple problems.
 Use the software of your choice to scan each page into one or more files.
 If you have a smartphone, here are instructions for using apps to create PDFs.

 Uploading your problem set: You must upload your PDF file(s) to gradescope and put them in the correct problem set assignment.
 Instructions are here.
+(Although Gradescope may allow you to upload file formats other than PDF, I strongly suggest you use PDF.)
 You have two options: (1) upload multiple PDF files, e.g. one or more for each problem (see "Submitting individual images" in the instructions), or (2) upload a single PDF file, and identify which pages correspond to which problem (see "Submitting a PDF" in the instructions).
-You can check your submission by following these instructions.
+Make sure your submission was accepted by Gradescope by following these instructions.

 Deadline: The problem set must be uploaded before 10pm on the due date.
 As the course policies states, no late homework will be accepted without documentation of a medical issue that inhibited timely work.
-If you have such documentation, send it along with your problem set to Tae Min Park (tmpark at uci dot edu) and he will upload it to gradescope for you.
+If you have such documentation, send it along with your problem set to Professor Jordan and he will upload it to gradescope for you.

 Graded problem sets: